nimobeeren/2IMV20/InfoVis/README.md

 ## Installation

 1. Install [Node.js](https://nodejs.org/) v12 or higher.
-2. Open the `client` directory in a terminal.
+2. Open the `app` directory in a terminal.
 2. Install the project dependencies with `npm install`.

 ## Usage

-Ensure you are in the `client` directory before running `npm` commands.
+Ensure you are in the `app` directory before running `npm` commands.

 ### Development